Sisters of St. John the Baptist: History

+The congregation received final approval from the Holy See in 1927.

 Expansion

 Growing requests for assistance led to the establishment of other houses in Campania and elsewhere throughout Italy.

+In 1922, the sisters opened St. John Villa Academy on Staten Island.
+Due to a declining enrollment, and growing maintenance expenses of an aging facility the Academy closed in June 2018.
+The City of New York bought the campus for use as a public school.

-The sisters came to Canada in 1962.
-They operate Infant Jesus Daycare centers in Hamilton and Waterdown.
+The sisters came to Canada in 1962 and operate Infant Jesus Daycare centres in Hamilton and Waterdown.

-The congregation sent its first members to India, where they arrived at Madurai -Tamil, Nadu in 1977.
-The provincial house is in Bangalore.
+The congregation sent its first members to India, who arrived at Madurai, Tamil Nadu, in 1977.
+Its provincial house is in Bangalore.
 The sisters in Zambia operate a number of schools.

 Present day

 The Sisters serve in about seventeen countries on five continents.
 The generalate of the Congregation is located in Rome, Italy.
 As of 2021, there were 700 members of the congregation.